Great Sand Dunes National Park and Preserve: Designations

 The dunes and surrounding area were designated a national monument in 1932 after a bill—sponsored by the P.E.O.
 Sisterhood and widely supported by local residents—was signed into law by President Herbert Hoover.
 The original monument boundaries protected an area of 35,528 acres.
 Similar support in the late 1990s resulted in the monument's redesignation as Great Sand Dunes National Park and Preserve in 2000.
 The International Union for Conservation of Nature (IUCN) listed the Great Sand Dunes as a protected landscape (management category V) in 2000, including the national park, the preserve, and the adjacent Baca National Wildlife Refuge.

 In 1976, the U.S. Congress designated the Great Sand Dunes Wilderness—a wilderness area encompassing 32643 acres within the monument.
-This wilderness is the only one in the U.S. that protects a saltbush-greasewood ecosystem and includes the entire dunefield as well as much of the area west of the dunes.
+This wilderness is the only one in the U.S. that protects a saltbush-greasewood ecosystem and includes the entire dune field as well as much of the area west of the dunes.
 Congress also designated the Sangre de Cristo Wilderness in 1993, which contains a total of 219900 acres of mountainous terrain.
 Most of the Sangre de Cristo Wilderness is managed by the U.S. Forest Service while the National Park Service manages the area that has since been designated a national preserve.
 Mechanized transport and motorized equipment or vehicles are not permitted in wilderness areas, while ATVs are not permitted anywhere in the national park and preserve.
 The restrictions of a wilderness designation protect native wildlife such as the endemic Great Sand Dunes tiger beetle from potential extinction caused by human activities.
 Both of the wilderness area designations exclude the existing road corridors that pass through them, specifically the paved park road and the unpaved Medano Pass Road.
-The IUCN has included the same 51 sqmi of dunes and surrounding sand sheet on their global list of wilderness areas (management category Ib) since 1976.
+The IUCN has included the same 51 sqmi of dunes and surrounding sand sheets on their global list of wilderness areas (management category Ib) since 1976.

 In 1999, the Nature Conservancy purchased surrounding state-owned land.
 The land is within the Medano–Zapata Ranch, located to the west and south.
-Some of the ranch land is located within the current national park boundary in its southwestern corner, and includes a fenced area that contains a bison herd within 44000 acres—an area that can only be visited on a guided tour.
-The objective of the Nature Conservancy, as well as the federal and state governments, is to combine conservation and sustainable use of the ecosystem, in a manner similar to the protected area mosaic recommended in the early 1980s for parts of the Yukon in Canada.
+Some of the ranch lands are located within the current national park boundary in its southwestern corner, and includes a fenced area that contains a bison herd within 44000 acres—an area that can only be visited on a guided tour.
+The objective of the Nature Conservancy, as well as the federal and state governments, is to combine conservation and sustainable use of the ecosystem, like the protected area mosaic recommended in the early 1980s for parts of the Yukon in Canada.